IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The global spectator view is controlled using the same update message format as player views, but some message types are used differently:
- - "Digit Update" is not to be used; ignore if encountered
- - "Capture + Digits" is not to be used
+ - "Digit Update" and "Capture + Digits" must have the tile owner inferred from the participation mask.
+The mask must encode only one PlayerID (other than bit 0 for the spectator stream).

 ## Compression Dictionary